Criticism of Franklin D. Roosevelt: Critics on the left

 The Communist Party USA (CPUSA) first charged Roosevelt with being fascist less than two months after he took office.
 On May Day, 1933, the CPUSA ran a series of newspaper advertisements denouncing "the whole Roosevelt program of preparation for fascism and war" and calling Roosevelt a "fascist dictator".
 The ads' examples of alleged fascist activities included "forced labor for the unemployed" and harsh tactics against striking farm workers in California.
 Scholar Paul Kengor wrote that the charges were ridiculous.
 Richard Hofstadter noted that critics from the left believed "that the NRA was a clear imitation of Mussolini's corporate state".

 Left-liberal publications such as The Nation and The New Republic worried that the Civilian Conservation Corps' (CCC) integration with the military could start a transformation to a fascistic society.
-While the CCC was operated by the military and had some militaristic aspects, the Roosevelt White House allayed these fears by emphasizing the CCC's civilian character.
+While the CCC was operated by the military and had some militaristic aspects, the Roosevelt White House allayed those fears by emphasizing the CCC's civilian character.
 Unlike its German counterpart, the CCC was never a compulsory service.

 While not believing that Roosevelt was a fascist, Socialist Party leader Norman Thomas noted that the fascist leaders of Europe were state capitalists much like he claimed Roosevelt of being.
 Thomas also criticized Roosevelt for not coming to the aid of Upton Sinclair during the 1934 California gubernatorial election where Sinclair was subject to negative campaigns from the Republican Party funded by Hollywood movie moguls.

 Critics on the right

-Conservatives have made the most significant criticisms of Roosevelt and have been keeping up with these criticisms for decades.
+Conservatives have made the most significant criticisms of Roosevelt and continued those criticisms for decades.
 They warned of "regimentation".
-They made cautionary comparisons of Roosevelt's economic programs to communism and fascism, to which Roosevelt responded in a June 1934 Fireside Chat by saying that the critics were motivated by self-interest and that everything he did was within the United States' political tradition.
+They made cautionary comparisons of Roosevelt's economic programs to communism and fascism, and Roosevelt responded in a June 1934 Fireside Chat by saying that the critics were motivated by self-interest and that everything he did was within the Americans' political tradition.
 Roosevelt was a pragmatist who had studied under William James at Harvard College.
 As a pragmatist, Roosevelt was willing to consider various sources of ideas for social experiments.

 The most prominent of Roosevelt's critics in regards to fascism was Herbert Hoover, who saw a connection between the National Industrial Recovery Act (NIRA) and the "Swope Plan", named after Gerard Swope.
-Hoover was an ardent supporter of trade associations, but saw the Swope Plan as fascistic because of its compulsory nature.
+Hoover was an ardent supporter of trade associations but saw the Swope Plan as fascistic because of its compulsory nature.
 Historian George H. Nash argues:

 The Old Right emerged in opposition to the New Deal of President Roosevelt and Hoff says that "moderate Republicans and leftover Republican Progressives like Hoover composed the bulk of the Old Right by 1940, with a sprinkling of former members of the Farmer-Labor party, Non-Partisan League, and even a few midwestern prairie Socialists".